 |Consulate General of PRC in San Francisco||Alaska, Nevada, Northern California, Oregon, Washington|

-M is issued to those who intend to go to China for commercial and trade activities.
+M is issued to those who intend to go there for commercial and trade activities.

-It is issued to foreigners who come to study in China.
+It is issued to foreigners who go to study in China.

 |Hong Kong SAR & Macao SAR Visa||1.
 American citizens are exempt from Hong Kong Visa if they go to Hong Kong for visit or sightseeing and they stay at Hong Kong for not more than 90 days. |